-Year 10 and 11 continue to work as both year-level and composite ballet classes such as Year 10/11 Boys and Year 10/11 Girls.
-Over the two-year period, students develop the physicality and artistic skills to attempt a more complex vocabulary and the execution of virtuosic steps and artistic elements.
+Year 10 and 11 continue to work as both year-level and composite year levels.
+Over the two-year period, students develop the physicality and artistic skills required to attempt a more complex vocabulary and the execution of virtuosic steps and artistic elements.
 Their ballet technique builds to support pas de deux work, solos and dances from current ballet repertoire.

-POINTE WORK AND BOYS COACHING - YEARS $10\,\&\,11$
+POINTE WORK AND COACHING - YEARS 10 & 11

-Years 10 and 11 coaching prepares students for the execution of skills from the solo and pas de deux repertoire of Classical Ballet.
-Separate pointe and male coaching classes are provided to develop the specific skills and advanced quality of work in preparation for entry into tertiary training.
+Years 10 and 11 Pointe work and Coaching classes, prepare students for the execution of skills from the solo and pas de deux repertoire of Classical Ballet.
+Separate pointe and coaching classes are provided to develop the specific skills and achieve the advanced quality of work required to execute the appropriate elements of repertoire.